SymfonyCasts/symfony7/sfcasts/search-form.md

 # Using Symfony Forms Without a Data Class

-We're almost at the finish line of our exciting journey with Symfony Forms.
+We're almost at the finish line of our journey with Symfony Forms.
 But before we wrap it up, let's dive into something both fun and practical.
 If you navigate to the `/parts` page, you'll see a simple search input.
 It's a basic HTML form, and that's all good.
-But here's a thought: can we recreate this using Symfony Form?
+But here's a thought: can we recreate this using Symfony Forms?
 You bet!

 ## Creating a Form Without an Entity